az-digital/arizona-bootstrap/site/docs/0.0/components/tooltips.md

 Got all that?
 Great, let's see how they work with some examples.

-## Example: Enable tooltips everywhere
+## Example: Enable Tooltips Everywhere

 One way to initialize all tooltips on a page would be to select them by their `data-toggle` attribute: